You can think of a practice as any action you consistently take.

 Neither one is better than the other.

-I suggest we rethink our flippant phrases like “The Future is Feminine” because, with this meme, we will literally just try to suppress the masculine, as opposed to suppressing the feminine, and then NO ONE WILL BE HAPPY again.
+I suggest we rethink our vogue and flippant phrases like “The Future is Feminine” because, with this meme, we will literally just try to suppress the masculine, as opposed to suppressing the feminine, and then NO ONE WILL BE HAPPY again.

 We don’t need the future to be feminine anymore than we need it to be masculine.